nicholasjackson/minke/_includes/tutorial.md

 ```
 $ cd _build
 ```
+To avoid the pain of having to craft a ridiculously long docker run cmd every time you want to run a command there is a bash script `minke.sh` in the build folder.
+This simply runs the commands specified as arguments inside the Minke Docker container.
+The parent folder to _build (source root) is mapped as a volume inside the container with the same path as your local folder and the working directory is set to _build folder.

-Since Minke is primarily uses Rake you can run `$ Rake -T` to see the various options available to you.
+Since Minke is primarily uses Rake you can run `$ ./minke.sh rake -T` to see the various options available to you.

 ```
 rake app:build              # build application